U of I leads new NSF-funded alliance to increase opportunities for minority students in STEM

 “LSAMP has been part of my career since I started as a graduate student,” Wright says.
 “This is something that I really wanted to pursue professionally, and I'm excited to bring it here.
 It’s been a passion project for me, essentially.
 And it's been a great team effort with all the other partners.”

-Ashleigh R. Wright is an Illinois Grainger Engineering professor of Materials Science and Engineering and is affiliated with the Department of Materials Science and Engineering.
-She is the Associate Director at the Institute for Inclusion, Diversity, Equity and Access (IDEA) and Co-Principal Investigator of the Developing Equity-Minded Engineering Practitioners (DEEP) Center.
+Ashleigh R. Wright is an Illinois Grainger Engineering assistant teaching professor of materials science and engineering and in the Department of Materials Science and Engineering.
+She is the associate director at the Institute for Inclusion, Diversity, Equity and Access (IDEA) and co-principal investigator of the Developing Equity-Minded Engineering Practitioners (DEEP) Center.

-Holly McIlwee Golecki is an Illinois Grainger Engineering professor of Bioengineering and is affiliated with the Department of Bioengineering.
+Holly McIlwee Golecki is an Illinois Grainger Engineering professor of bioengineering in the Department of Bioengineering.

 Share this story